lin-jhe-yu/lin-jhe-yu-Best-Lineup-for-the-White-Sox-Baseball-Team/README.md

 In the 2022 regular season, the Chicago White Sox team lost half of their series (win rate of 0.5) and failed to advance to the playoffs.
 Therefore, our project aims to improve its performance and provide the best lineup.
 By examining different lineup possibilities and using statistical analyses, we hope to identify the most effective combination of players for each position.

 ## Input Data Analyses & Modeling
 Baseball teams and fans love statistics, so we had a large body of data to work with.
-Data was retrieved from https://www.mlb.com/whitesox/stats/.
+Batter data was retrieved from https://www.mlb.com/whitesox/stats/.
 In the data set, the performance of the White Sox team batters was carried out by compiling their individual batting statistics from 2022 data, with each row of an individual batting probability sum equal to 1.
-Furthermore, the base salary of the batters for the year 2023 was incorporated into the data set which helps us to analyze how cost relates to win rate and expected run.

 The dataset for the individual batting statistics of batters comprises several variables, plate appearances (PA) include at bat (AB), walk (BB), hit by a pitch (HBP), sacrifice fly (SF), and sacrifice bunt (SAC).
 However, the act of executing sacrifice bunt (SAC) is considered a strategic decision and not a reflection of the batter's ability, it has been excluded from our batting individual batting ability.